Biomedical Sciences courses for 2020

-Each first and second year unit involves lectures, tutorials or workshops, and laboratory practical sessions, as well as independent study.
+First and second year units involve lectures, tutorials or workshops, laboratory practical sessions and independent study.
 There are opportunities for group work and to present a topic in detail.

-Assessment occurs throughout the year and includes essays, data handling exercises, oral presentations in tutorials, laboratory practical write-ups, eBiolabs pre-lab and post-lab work and unit assessments.
+Assessment occurs throughout the year and includes essays, data handling exercises, oral presentations in tutorials, laboratory practical write-ups, and pre-lab and post-lab unit assessments.

 You will also take written exams during the January and May/June exam periods.